amaarora/amaarora.github.io/_posts/2020-02-18-annotatedGPT2.md

 Thus, inside a Transformer Decoder Block, essentially we first pass the inputs to a `LayerNorm` followed by the first sub-block `Attention`.
 Next, we pass the outputs of this sub-block to `LayerNorm` again and finally to `FeedForward` layer.

 ## The GPT-2 Architecture Explained

+As referenced from the GPT paper,
+>We trained a 12-layer decoder-only transformer with masked self-attention heads (768 dimensional states and 12 attention heads).

 ```python
 class GPT2(nn.Module):
     def __init__(self, nlayers=12, n_ctx=1024, d_model=768, vcb_sz=50257):